 Weapon detection can be very useful when it comes to protecting locations as well.
 For both corporate security and event protection, knowing if there are social posts including images of weapons near stadiums, conference centers or other site locations, which could be posted live or near live shots, is critical to informing and adjusting security posture for physical security teams.
 Understanding potential threats before they are actualized helps corporate security teams gain situational awareness and early warning.

-In the ZeroFOX Platform
+In the ZeroFox Platform

-The platform experience is designed to capture the full nature of the threat, giving users clear, actionable context for why ZeroFOX generated the alert and why it is important.
-For each Weapon Detection alert, the offending content is displayed to immediately show the threat posed.
+The platform experience is designed to capture the full nature of the threat, giving users clear, actionable context for why ZeroFox generated the alert and why it is important.
+For each Weapon Detection alert, for example, the offending content is displayed to immediately show the threat posed.
 Bounding boxes overlayed on analyzed images to show the type of object detected by our AI model with its associated confidence level, the score outputted by our AI model indicating the likelihood that the associated object is labeled correctly.
 Security teams can configure the threshold to alert within the policies page, giving them more control over when the rule alerts.
 Content text is displayed alongside the image to help users identify if there is a serious threat within the post associated with the image.

-For alerts associated with a specific protected location, ZeroFOX prominently displays the associated location so corporate security teams have necessary context.
+For alerts associated with a specific protected location, ZeroFox prominently displays the associated location so corporate security teams have necessary context.
 Location alerts display an interactive map, showing the protected location with radius, and specifically pinpoint where the content originated.
 This is particularly useful context during live events with large groups of people where the threat of violence or disturbance may be high.